Dane ghaa Wúujǫ néwawǫʔáah

 Protective Services

-- Protecting the rights of all community members.
+- Protection of all community members rights

-Community and Cultural Facilities
+Community & Cultural Facilities

 - Rodeo